Articles

 Final tip, rephrase everything!
 This is the last gear to conclude your workshop.
 Your action plan is ready, all you have to do is make sure that everyone is clear on what actions to take, for what purpose and by when.
 "This is the ideal moment to clarify a point.
 It makes it easier to understand what is at stake and puts each team member on the same level of information before launching into the implementation of the action plan."

 As the Covid-19 pandemic has led to more virtual meetings, more and more companies are choosing to work in a hybrid way.
-Then, moving towards more engaging organizational models like workshops is an opportunity to be seized.
+Then, moving towards more engaging organizational models like workshops is an opportunity to be seized to increase employee engagement in meetings.

 Unlock your teamwork potential